SisQ Bee Club

 SisQ Bee Club members set up a booth during the October Fall Festival to capture an audience for the purpose of educating and promoting Honey Bees and other pollinators.
 It also provides an opportunity to showcase Club members’ pure honey, beeswax candles, and honey-based soap.
 Additionally, locally-made Club merchandise is available to the public with all proceeds going back to help with expenses and operations.

-The Yreka Union Elementary Schools have teamed up with the SisQ Bee Club to hold spring & summer Saturday School Classes for students in grades 4-8.
-The 4-hour afternoon sessions include identifying pollinators, building bird & toad houses, exploring the needs of the Honey Bee, Pollinator Bingo, creating worm beds, planting seeds, and native plants in the garden located at the Siskiyou Golden Fairgrounds.
-The direct hands-on activities are enjoyed by the students and the Bee Club members!
+Yreka Union Elementary Schools has partnered with the SisQ Bee Club to offer engaging spring and summer Saturday classes for students in grades 4–8.
+These four-hour afternoon sessions blend hands-on learning and outdoor exploration: students identify local pollinators, build bird and toad houses, study honey bee biology, play Pollinator Bingo, create worm beds, and plant seeds and native species in the garden at the Siskiyou Golden Fairgrounds.
+The interactive format encourages curiosity, stewardship, and practical skills while fostering meaningful connections between students and community volunteers.